AlexvZyl/nordic.nvim/README.md

 The idea behind this colorscheme is to use Nord, but add some darker colors and use `Aurora` more prominently than Nord themes usually do.

-# ℹ️ Status
+# ⚠️ Status

 This colorscheme is still early in development, so please do not hesitate if there is anything wrong or if you have any suggestions!
-Currently am I [dogfooding](https://en.wikipedia.org/wiki/Eating_your_own_dog_food) it to make sure I did not miss anything.
+Currently I am [dogfooding](https://en.wikipedia.org/wiki/Eating_your_own_dog_food) it to make sure I did not miss anything.

 # 🎨 Palette